 The present-day forsaken sailors endured storms, hunger, treacherous reefs, and all the while in a confined space.
 Although a safety boat travelled 5-10 miles away from them, the dangers were real and, despite warnings, Freddy and the rest of the crew pushed through questionable risks.
 Risks that brought nine strangers together and made them friends for life.

 A voyage of discovery

-Sailors by nature are explorers interested in other ways of life.
-This connection brings strangers together in way that Freddy can relate to best, from his family sailing trips to France.
-He notes that, “There will be loads of people [from the sailing community] that will enter into your life and a good 90% of them will stay in your life forever.”
+Sailors, by nature, are explorers interested in other ways of life.
+This connection brings people together in a way that Freddy can relate to best.
+During his family sailing trips to France, he notes that: “There will be loads of people [from the sailing community] that will enter into your life and a good 90% of them will stay in your life forever.”
 The treasure of sailing experiences shared on the water creates an unspoken philosophy of openness and eco-consciousness between sailors.

 For nine extremely different men, all from England and with entirely separate lives, the reenactment of the Mutiny on the Bounty gave them an opportunity to interact in a way probably denied in any other walk of life.
 Brought together by their related skill sets to form a modern-day Bligh’s crew, Freddy assumed the role of third mate.
 Utilising his knowledge learnt from the Warsash Maritime Academy in Southampton and the countless hours spent on the ocean, Freddy displayed a remarkable capacity for patience and endurance that became vital to succeeding on the journey.

 Image courtesy of Channel 4